byandell/byandell.github.io/pages/ewing/index.md

 ---
 layout: page
-title: The Life and Work of Bland Ewing
+title: Systems Ethology--The Life and Work of Bland Ewing
 ---

 This site is dedicated to the life and work of Bland Ewing.
+Bland identified his research work as `quantitative population ethology`, but it may be more appropriate today to use the phrase `systems ethology`.
+These pages have substantial content about systems ethology, as well as a biography of Bland Ewing and connections to other related topics.

-I am writing his biography, and have actively worked with him and others on his ideas on population ethology modeling.
+I am writing Bland's biography, and have actively worked with him and others on his ideas on population ethology modeling.
 For original, see <http://www.stat.wisc.edu/~yandell/ewing/>.
+More will be added over time.

 *   [My Involvement with Bland Ewing](#my-involvement-with-bland-ewing)
 *   [Ewing Bibliography on Ecological Modeling](#ewing-bibliography)